 - Eat before you go tasting (and eat after).

-- Make a reservations for wine and dinner
+- Make a reservation for wine and dinner

 - Buy a bottle of wine that you love from one of your tastings and bring it along to dinner to keep the memories going.